Cyclonic separation: Operation

+Uses

+Cyclone separators are found in all types of power and industrial applications, including pulp and paper plants, cement plants, steel mills, petroleum coke plants, metallurgical plants, saw mills and other kinds of facilities that process dust.

 Large scale cyclones are used in sawmills to remove sawdust from extracted air.
 Cyclones are also used in oil refineries to separate oils and gases, and in the cement industry as components of kiln preheaters.
 Cyclones are increasingly used in the household, as the core technology in bagless types of portable vacuum cleaners and central vacuum cleaners.
 Cyclones are also used in industrial and professional kitchen ventilation for separating the grease from the exhaust air in extraction hoods.
 Smaller cyclones are used to separate airborne particles for analysis.
 Some are small enough to be worn clipped to clothing, and are used to separate respirable particles for later analysis.

 Similar separators are used in the oil refining industry (e.g. for Fluid catalytic cracking) to achieve fast separation of the catalyst particles from the reacting gases and vapors.

 Analogous devices for separating particles or solids from liquids are called hydrocyclones or hydroclones.
 These may be used to separate solid waste from water in wastewater and sewage treatment.

+Types

+The most common types of centrifugal, or inertial, collectors in use today are:

+Single-cyclone separators

+Single-cyclone separators create a dual vortex to separate coarse from fine dust.
+The main vortex spirals downward and carries most of the coarser dust particles.
+The inner vortex, created near the bottom of the cyclone, spirals upward and carries finer dust particles.

+Multiple-cyclone separators

+Multiple-cyclone separators consist of a number of small-diameter cyclones, operating in parallel and having a common gas inlet and outlet, as shown in the figure, and operate on the same principle as single cyclone separators—creating an outer downward vortex and an ascending inner vortex.

+Multiple-cyclone separators remove more dust than single cyclone separators because the individual cyclones have a greater length and smaller diameter.
+The longer length provides longer residence time while the smaller diameter creates greater centrifugal force.
+These two factors result in better separation of dust particulates.
+The pressure drop of multiple-cyclone separators collectors is higher than that of single-cyclone separators, requiring more energy to clean the same amount of air.
+A single-chamber cyclone separator of the same volume is more economical, but doesn't remove as much dust.

+Secondary-air-flow separators

+This type of cyclone uses a secondary air flow, injected into the cyclone to accomplish several things.
+The secondary air flow increases the speed of the cyclonic action making the separator more efficient; it intercepts the particulate before it reaches the interior walls of the unit; and it forces the separated particulate toward the collection area.
+The secondary air flow protects the separator from particulate abrasion and allows the separator to be installed horizontally because gravity is not depended upon to move the separated particulate downward.